AgPipeline/Atlana/docs/index.md

 ### Uploading and configuring files

-In this section we will be uploading files onto the server and then defining the upload location as an endpoint.
+In this section we will be uploading files onto the server and then defining the upload folder so workflows can access the files.
-Defining the endpoint makes the files available to workflows.

 On the main page of the site, click the `files` link under **Data Sources**.
 This will take you to the file storage definition page.